Lookback Archive / F&O Studies

 Stance: NEUTRAL for the immediate 5 day horizon, shifting to CAUTIOUSLY BULLISH over the 1 month and 3 month timeframes.

-The reasoning for this bifurcated stance rests on the interplay between the technical damage inflicted on March 31 and the derivatives reset that the event accomplished.
-In the immediate aftermath of a VIX spike of this magnitude, the market enters a period of heightened fragility.
-The open interest that was forcibly extinguished on March 31 represented the fuel that had been powering the low volatility grind higher.
-With that fuel removed, the market lacks the structured positioning to mount an immediate V shaped recovery.
-The 5 day outlook is therefore neutral, with the expectation that the Nifty will trade in a wide, choppy range between 21,850, the level of the 200 DMA, and 22,400, the former support that has now become resistance.
-The elevated VIX, which closed the week at 18.20, will keep option premiums rich and will discourage the rapid rebuilding of the short gamma positions that characterised the pre expiry market.
-This is a market that needs time to heal, and the healing process typically involves a contraction of daily ranges and a gradual decline in the VIX back toward the 15 level.
+After a VIX spike of this magnitude, the market enters heightened fragility.
+The open interest forcibly extinguished on March 31 was the fuel powering the low volatility grind higher.
+Without it, the market lacks the structured positioning to mount an immediate V shaped recovery.
+Expect a wide, choppy range between 21,850, the 200 DMA, and 22,400, former support turned resistance.
+VIX closed the week at 18.20, keeping option premiums rich and discouraging rapid rebuilding of the short gamma stack.

-Over the 1 month and 3 month horizons, the outlook improves considerably.
-The March 31 event, while painful for those caught on the wrong side, served as a pressure release valve for a market that had become dangerously complacent.
-The VIX spike reset implied volatility to levels that once again offer attractive premiums for option sellers, but the memory of the event will likely prevent the kind of excessive positioning concentration that made the March expiry so vulnerable.
-The FII positioning data, which showed institutional investors adding long futures exposure in the sessions following the expiry, suggests that the smart money views the selloff as a buying opportunity rather than the beginning of a structural bear market.
-The Nifty’s approach to the 200 DMA, a level that has not been breached on a closing basis since November 2025, will be a critical test.
-A successful defense of this moving average, particularly if accompanied by a decline in the VIX and a rebuilding of put open interest at lower strikes, would provide the foundation for a sustainable rally back toward the 23,000 level over the subsequent two months.
-The verdict, then, is patience in the short term and opportunistic accumulation on any test of the 200 DMA, with the understanding that the March 31 expiry, for all its ferocity, was a clearing event that has improved the risk reward profile of the Indian equity market for the quarter ahead.
+The 1 month and 3 month outlook improves.
+The March 31 event served as a pressure release valve for a dangerously complacent market.
+The VIX reset restored attractive premium for option sellers, but the memory of the event should prevent a return to the concentration that made the March expiry so vulnerable.
+FII positioning post expiry, with institutions adding long futures exposure in the sessions following March 31, suggests smart money treats this as a buying opportunity, not the start of a structural bear.
+The 200 DMA at 21,840, unbreached on a closing basis since November 2025, is the test.
+A successful defense, paired with a VIX decline and a rebuilt put OI base at lower strikes, sets up a sustainable rally back toward 23,000 over the subsequent two months.
+Patience in the short term, opportunistic accumulation on any test of the 200 DMA.
+For all its ferocity, the March 31 expiry was a clearing event that improved the risk-reward profile of the Indian equity market for the quarter ahead.